seonhwakwon/Code-summary/README.md

 <br><br>

 ### Javascript
-9.Get_favorite_recipe function moves to the favorite recipe box, if users click the heart button in home.html.
+9. Get_favorite_recipe function moves to the favorite recipe box, if users click the heart button in home.html.
 Additional when users click the text in the favorite box, it also links to recipe's detail page.(No duplication addition with same recipe even though clicks two time with same recipe.)

 ``` JavaScript
 function get_favorite_Recipe(clicked_value){